pitchplay/blog-content/_posts/2016-04-18-planning-tracking-practice.md

 Instrument - enter in the instrument(s) that you practice. ![](/assets/img/2016-04-18/image4.png)

 #### Step 5:
-Notes - if you have any additional information that you would like to add or note about your practice such as small goals to accomplish, BPM, specific metres to work on, etc., note it here.
+Notes - if you have any information that you would like to note about your practice such as small goals, BPM, or specific metres to work on, note it here.

 ### Go Practice!
-Now that you have set yourself up, your dashboard may look something like mine and all that is left to do is to  __Go Practice__.
+Now that you have set yourself up, your Dashboard may look something like mine.
+All that is left to do is to  __Go Practice__.
 ![](/assets/img/2016-04-18/image5.png)

 ### Practice Canvas

-On the left hand side of your practice canvas (once you've clikced __Go Practice__ on the Dashboard) is the collapsable tracking of the exercises that you are aiming to complete during your practice session.
+On the left hand side of your practice canvas (once you've clicked __Go Practice__ on the Dashboard) is the collapsable tracking of the exercises that you are aiming to complete during your practice session.